-The FDA authorized our Investigational New Drug Application, or IND, for studying the safety and efficacy of eculizumab in treating myasthenia gravis, a rare autoimmune syndrome characterized by the failure of neuromuscular transmission, and we are currently enrolling patients in this trial.
-We are also aware that independent investigators are examining the role of eculizumab for the treatment of two additional neurological disorders: multifocal motor neuropathy and neuromyelitis optica.
-We are further aware of an investigator who is evaluating eculizumab for the treatment of patients with cold agglutinin disease, an ultra-rare auto-immune hemolytic anemia.
+The FDA authorized our Investigational New Drug Application, or IND, for studying the safety and efficacy of eculizumab in treating patients with myasthenia gravis, a rare autoimmune syndrome characterized by complement activation leading to the failure of neuromuscular transmission, and we are currently enrolling patients in this trial.
+We are also aware that independent investigators are examining the role of eculizumab for the treatment of two additional neurological disorders: neuromyelitis optica and multifocal motor neuropathy.